Gowtham-Mahendran/knowledge-hub/source/blog/posts/power_systems/Theorem/Fortescues.md

+---
+title: "Fortescue's Theorem"
+date: 2025-11-01
+description: "Decomposition of unbalanced systems into symmetrical components"
+categories: [Power systems]
+tags: []
+draft: true
+hide:
+  - content
+---

 # Fortescue's Theorem

 Any 3 unbalanced vectors can be replaced by a set of 3 balanced system of vectors.
-These balanced vectors are equal in magnitude and equi-spaced.
+These balanced vectors are equal in magnitude and equi-spaced. <!-- more -->

 These are what symmetrical components.